-- ^{46.} Vehicles that run on fuel are the fastest growing source of harmful climate pollution - emitting almost 70 per cent of our total transport emissions.
+47. Vehicles that run on fuel are the fastest growing source of harmful climate pollution - almost 70% of our total transport emissions.
 The way we transport ourselves and our goods from one place to another should not be detrimental to the health of individuals and our environment.
-Prioritising a reduction in greenhouse gases emitted by transport will help to achieve the Government's emission reduction targets and protect public health. - 47.
-The four strategic priorities overlap.
+Prioritising a reduction in greenhouse gases emitted by transport will help to achieve the Government's emissions reduction targets and protect public health.

+^{18.} The four strategic priorities overlap.
 For example, making places safer for people walking and cycling will give people better travel options.
-Similarly, investments in the rail system will lead to stronger inter-regional connections while making freight movements safer.
+Similarly, investments in the rail system will lead to stronger interregional connections while making freight movements safer.